webpack-contrib/less-loader/README.md

 Enables/Disables the default `webpack` importer.

 This can improve performance in some cases.
-Use it with caution because aliases and `@import` at-rules starting with `~` will not work.
+Use it with caution because aliases and `@import` from [`node_modules`](https://webpack.js.org/configuration/resolve/#resolvemodules) will not work.

 **webpack.config.js**